dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 When a debugger window opens, the stack pane opens in expanded form, showing the backtrace details.
 You can expand and collapse the backtrace in the normal way for a tree view, by clicking *+* or *-* symbols.
-In addition, the menu commands *View > Expand*, *View > Expand All*, *View > Collapse*, and *View > Collapse All* control expansion.
+In addition, the menu commands **View > Expand**, **View > Expand All**, **View > Collapse**, and **View > Collapse All** control expansion.

-*Note:* The stack pane may not always contain exactly what you expect to see.
+.. note:: The stack pane may not always contain exactly what you expect to see.
 First, a function call you expect to see might have been optimized away during compilation.
 Second, because the stack pane filters out certain call frames by default, a frame you are looking for may only become visible when you change the filtering settings.
 By default, only frames for Dylan functions defined in or imported into the thread’s current module appear in the stack pane.
 This default setting is indicated by “Filtered visible frames”, which appears in the stack pane filtering drop-down list (see `See Searching the stack backtrace for the cause of the error <expanding.htm#47774>`_ for information about the drop-down list settings).

-Choose the *View > Debugger Options* dialog’s Stack page in the debugger window to control the filtering rules.
+Choose the **View > Debugger Options** dialog’s Stack page in the debugger window to control the filtering rules.
 See `See Stack options <debug.htm#23810>`_ for details.